 Latinas make up less than 2% of legal professionals in the United States.
 To even be admitted into law school, Latinas must overcome more social, cultural, and systemic barriers than other social groups.
 No doubt, it is a tough journey to a J.D.!

 Latinas Uprising is here to guide you through the higher education maze; give you tools to overcome the systemic barriers in law school; help you navigate the cultural conflicts you experience with family as you embark on a new career; and equip you with practical knowledge to advance your legal practice.
 Our goal is to increase the amount of Latina Lawyers in the U.S. while fostering a formidable group of mujeres who are ready to lead both in their jobs and communities.

-Latinas Uprising is for the modern Latina with dreams, career goals, and life ambitions who also strives to maintain her cultural identity and family traditions.
+Latinas Uprising is for the modern Latina with dreams, career goals, and life aspirations who strives to maintain her cultural identity and family traditions.

-About the Editor:
+About the Founder:

 Hi!
 My name is Nubia and I’m the founder and CEO of Latinas Uprising.

 In a nutshell: midwest-raised, Chicago-living, Mexican/Panamanian, total millennial, cat obsessed, writer, digital artist, former immigration attorney turned public servant turned sabbatical-taker who is now mapping out how to best serve community in a way that challenges and fulfills me.
 Always learning and seeking ways to grow!